AlphaLynx0/PKGBUILDs/README.md

 cat version-check | xargs pkgctl version check -v
 ```

+If a package is out-of-date, please let me know through the "Flag package out-of-date" action on the AUR package page.

 ## Contributing

 I try my best to always follow all of the [Arch package guidelines](https://wiki.archlinux.org/title/Arch_package_guidelines).
 If you think I've missed something, or have suggestions for my packages, feel free to submit a PR, create an issue here, comment on the AUR page, or [email me](mailto:AlphaLynx@protonmail.com).